-13 SPP § 5-301's slightly awkward phrasing ("[t]his subtitle applies to all employees and State employees who are applicants for positions in the Executive Branch of State Government") stems from an amendment while the bill was being drafted.
+&lt;sup>13 SPP § 5-301's slightly awkward phrasing, ("[t]his subtitle applies to all employees and State employees who are applicants for positions in the Executive Branch of State Government" (emphasis added)), appears to be the result of an amendment while the bill was being drafted.
 As originally written, that phrase read "this subtitle applies to all employees in the Executive Branch of State government[.]"
 During the drafting process, the bill was amended, and the "and State employees who are applicants for positions" language was inserted in the middle of the clause.
 1996 Md.
 Laws, ch.
 347 (H.B.
 774).